Dashboards

 The supported widget types are:

-• Line Chart: Simple Line chart graph, good for displaying most of the device measurements
+• Line Chart: Simple Line chart graph, good for displaying most of the device measurements.

-• Gauge: Gauge view for displaying numeric values in a defined value range
+• Gauge: Gauge view for displaying numeric values in a defined value range.

-• Divider: simple visual and organizational tool to separate charts in groups
+• Divider: Simple visual and organizational tool to separate charts in groups.

-• Text: Displays the current value of the selected measurement regardless of the measurement data type
+• Text: Displays the current value of the selected measurement regardless of the measurement data type (i.e., numeric or text).

-• Bars: similar to Line Chart though the data lines are displayed in bars
+• Bars: similar to Line Chart though the data lines are displayed in bars.

 Dashboard Chart Wizard